shawn-yx-liu/movie-watchlist/README.md

 # Movie Watchlist
-The movie watchlist is a program that allows users to search for a movie and add it to their watchlist, using the OMDB API.
+The [movie watchlist app](https://movie-watchlist-shawnliu.netlify.app/) is a program that allows users to search for a movie and add it to their watchlist, using the OMDB API.
 I created this project as a way to practice my asynchronous JavaScript and API skills.

 ### Built With
 [![Javascript][Javascript.js]][Javascript-url]\